adoyle-h/one.nvim/doc/colors.md

 ## The syntax highlights

-The syntax is parsed by [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter).
+It's highly dependent on [nvim-treesitter][].
 The nvim-treesitter will set highlights for each syntax.
 See the [treesitter highlights](../lua/one/plugins/treesitter/highlights.lua) and [colors/highlights](../lua/one/plugins/colors/highlights.lua).

-Use `:TSHighlightCapturesUnderCursor` to view the highlight group of word under cursor.
+If syntax highlights not work, try to reinstall your [treesitter parsers](https://github.com/nvim-treesitter/nvim-treesitter#language-parsers).
+Read [doc/treesitter.md](./treesitter.md) for troubleshooting.

 ### NOTE: these syntax highlights are disabled for treesitter